JoeC4281/TakeCommandConsole/No_blank_line_in_TEXT...ENDTEXT_in_a_LIBRARY_function/README.md

 > TCC strips all leading & trailing whitespace from the line.<br>
 If the line is (then) empty,<br>
-TCC doesn't save it in memory.
+TCC doesn't save it in memory.<br>
 If you want to display blank lines, use escape sequences.

 From Notepad++,<br>